Hourly Production Report CSV

 - European: 0,50% 150.000

 HelioScope uses the American formatting for decimal points.
-This can cause issues when importing HelioScope CSV files internationally if your text to column settings interpret the decimal point as a thousands separator.
+This can cause issues when importing HelioScope CSV files internationally if your text to column settings interpret the decimal point as a thousand separator.
 The article from Microsoft below describes how to change your import settings (step 3 of 3 describes the decimal setting): Microsoft Support Article

 CSV Column Explanations: